Championing Local Actors

 OUR APPROACH

-We work with an expanding network of over 100 inspiring local organisations, whose power and purpose sits at the heart of all we do – and has done so since our first partnership in Sierra Leone in 2008.
+We work with an expanding network of local partners, whose power and purpose sits at the heart of all we do – and has done so since our first partnership in Sierra Leone in 2008.

 At Street Child, we believe supporting local organisations and leveraging their expertise is essential to effective, efficient interventions and enabling sustainable longer-term impact.
 We work in close collaboration with leading agencies, leveraging our learned experience and accumulated expertise to issue global guidance on working with local level organisations.